 Among people who consumed gynostemma regularly, there were better chances of living long, healthy lives in the population, with fewer encounters with chronic illness or disease.

-It’s definitely not magic: research shows the herb’s ability to boost longevity is owed to approximately 12 prized and research-supported health benefits.
+Research shows the herb’s ability to boost longevity is owed to approximately 12 prized and research-supported health benefits.

 Some of the ancient Chinese locals that took gynostemma regularly were known to live to ripe old ages of 100 years or more, at a higher rate than other populations around the world—and in relative health, wellness, and ability.

-Though there are lots of factors that go into abundant health like this, here are the 12 benefits in gynostemma that might just make this possible.
+Though there are lots of factors that go into abundant health like this, here are the 12 research-backed benefits in gynostemma that might just make this possible.

 Really, all benefits found in gynostemma start here: its antioxidant powers.